jhollist/iale_open_science/rmd_posts/2015-07-05-03-Spatial-Data-In-R.md

 ![plot of chunk plot_ggmap]({{ site.url }}/figure/plot_ggmap-1.png)

 - Nice image but not interactive
-- For interactive maps there are some new packages such as `leafletR` available (see https://rstudio.github.io/leaflet/)
+- For interactive maps there are some new packages such as `leaflet` available (see https://rstudio.github.io/leaflet/).
+Now available on CRAN.
-- A newer version of leaflet (leafletR) is now available on CRAN
 - The first step is to setup the map and add a base map from "open street map"